Dario Costa: Biography

 On 20 January 2021 Costa unveiled a tailor made seat based on the current F1 and World Rally Championship seats adapted by Red Bull Athlete Performance Center physiotherapist David Denifl together with Austrian motorcycle road racer August Auinger and race car driver Bernhard Auinger.

 On 21 April 2021 was announced that Costa will be racing in the top category of the World Championship Air Race planned to start in early 2022.
 This championship replaces the Red Bull Air Race and its new top category, replacing the Red Bull Air Race Master Class, is called AeroGP1.

 On 4 September 2021 Costa flew through T1 and T2 tunnels on the Northern Marmara Motorway in Istanbul becoming the first ever pilot to fly through a tunnel and setting the Guinness World Record of longest tunnel flown by an airplane.

 In May 2022 for his second time, Costa has performed in a Lamborghini ad video campaign, this time for the Huracan Tecnica model launch.

 On 20 June 2022 a scientific article about the Tunnel Pass project was published by Costa and written together with Mikel Lucas Garcia de Albeniz Martinez, Barbara Forster, Peter Adrian Leitl and Andreas Flaschger.

 In summer 2022 an online videogame called "Red Bull Giro Veloce" was made in which players could choose to use either Costa or F1 driver Max Verstappen to respectively fly or drive in the Red Bull Ring racetrack to win a flight with Dario or a day with Max.

 On 26 August 2022 Costa gave a Ted Talk at the TedX Cortina.

 In September 2022 in Polignano a Mare, Italy, Costa became the first airplane pilot to ever fly in synchro with a diver positioning himself in a climbing vertical path beside the descending diver jumping from 27 meters height.
 Four professional high divers have performed in this project: Alessandro De Rose, Catalin Preda, Artem Silchenko, Aidan Heslop, coordinated by Orlando Duque.
 From this performance various videos and pictures in honor of Domenico Modugno were produced.

 On 2 and 3 September 2022 Costa, together with Mirko Flaim, the Red Bull Skydive Team and The Flying Bulls, have performed at the Airpower 22 international airshow in Zeltweg, Austria, a new version of the Red Bull Aerobatic Triple for the very first time in public.

 On 3 November 2022 the book "il Tunnel Perfetto" written in Italian language by Dario Costa and co-writer Biagio D'Angelo was published by Edizioni Minerva.
 Its English version was announced to be published in early 2023.

+After almost a year of work with his partner Prada, in early 2023, the world's first specifically made race and aerobatic flight suit, shoes and gloves were unveiled with two dedicated movies.

+In May 2023, Dario and Swift Fuel GmbH, announced their cooperation to use and develop renewable fuels for high performance aviation engines.